 So it has been a year or more that we have touched this blog.
-Niloy says, google must have archived it because we have not updated it for a while…but I still found it on the first page of google which is not bad, right?!
+Niloy says, Google must have archived it because we have not updated it for a while…but I still found it on the first page of the search, which is not bad, right?!

-Then there was another time when I added parsnips and carrot in a sabudana khichdi.
-Some friends said that was sacrilege!
+Then there was another time when I added parsnips and carrot in a sabudana khichdi (which is made of tapioca pearls and peanuts).
+Some authentic sabudana khichdi making friends called it a sacrilege!
 Niloy has still not forgiven me for that!!
-Be it poha or maggi, I keep adding peas, corn, beans and carrots to everything possible and get kolkata style ‘cholbe na’ type protests from Niloy too!
+Be it poha (flattened rice cooked with onions and spices) or Maggi noodles, I keep adding peas, corn, beans and carrots to everything possible.
+In return I get Kolkata style ‘cholbe na’ type protests from Niloy too!
 But I continue my journey of healthy cooking.

 So this morning I made Spinach and Cauliflower uttapam from an Adai batter.